krukah/ghostAI/README.md

 OBJECTIVE:

-The objective of the game is for all players to collectively spell an English word, one letter at a time, with each individual player trying to avoid apelling the last letter of any word.
-Essentially, every player is aiming to continue a valid word from the letters played before it without finishing the word himself.
-Proper nouns, hyphenated words, and words with spaces are not permitted, and words that are 3 letters or shorter are exempt.
-A player who finishes a word receives a strike, and a player who accumulates 5 strikes is eliminated from the game.
+GHOST can be thought of as linguistic hot potato: each player takes turns spelling a word one letter at a time while trying to avoid completing any word by spelling the last letter and forcing others to do so.
+Proper nouns, hyphenated words, and words with spaces are not allowed.
+Words that are 3 letters or shorter are exempt.
+For example, you would not be penalized for spelling the T in "CAT", but you would for spelling the S in "CATS" even though both are English words.

+The penalty for finishing a word is receiving a strike, and any player who accumulates 5 strikes is eliminated from the game.
+The game continues until there is one standing player who is declared winner.